elasticio/postgresql-component/README.md

 ### Output metadata

 Output metadata is an array of arrays with the result of query execution and depends on the count of SQL queries which were executed.
-If execution does not return any results, there is an empty array in output metadata.
+There is an empty array in output metadata, if execution does not return any results.
 For example, for sql script:
 ```$xslt
 INSERT INTO tableOne (column1, column2) VALUES ('value1', 'value2');